go717franciswang/erlang-programming/README.md

-Selected solutions for exercises in [Programming Erlang](http://shop.oreilly.com/product/9780596518189.do)
+Selected solutions for exercises in [Erlang Programming](http://shop.oreilly.com/product/9780596518189.do)